wp-plugins/wp-ajaxify-comments/readme.txt

 = 1.3.0 =

-* Added request parameters "WPACGetAll", "WPACSkip" and" WPACTake" to query comments
+* Added request parameters "WPACAll", "WPACSkip" and" WPACTake" to query comments

 = 1.2.0 =